 John is committed to leveraging technology for societal advancement and digital connectivity.
 With a passion for technology, and a dedication to community welfare, John continues to shape and advance the industry, leaving a lasting impact on telecommunications, education, and digital infrastructure in New Zealand.

 Richard oversees Tuatahi First Fibre’s key fulfilment operations, primarily the customer service delivery experience, provisioning, product development, industry and stakeholder relationships, and customer relationship, sales and marketing strategy.

 Prior to being appointed COO, Richard was Tuatahi First Fibre’s Chief Marketing Officer, where he led projects to enhance the customer experience, drive year-on-year connections and revenue growth, and strengthen the company’s external profile and reputation.

 A senior manager with over 20 years experience and insights across leading Australasian and European telecommunications and infrastructure with Vector, National Grid and Crown Castle, Richard has previously managed major commercial build programmes, established and run PMOs and driven significant acquisition, governance, sales and marketing outcomes.

 Chief Network Officer

-As Tuatahi First Fibre’s General manager of Build, Lyndon is responsible for ensuring the company’s efficient and safe delivery of build services to meet growing customer demands.
-He also leads the contract management of Tuatahi First Fibre’s technology, supply, and logistical partners.
+As Tuatahi First Fibre’s Chief Network Officer, Lyndon is responsible for ensuring the company’s efficient and safe delivery of Design and Build services to meet growing customer demands.

-Prior to his role as General Manager, Lyndon managed the deployment of the communal network build under Waikato Networks Limited.
-He moved to the telecommunications industry in 2011, after working for ANZ and also Craigs Investment Partners in various project management roles.
+Prior to his role as Chief Network Officer, Lyndon was the General Manager of Build, managing the deployment of the UFB1 and UFB2/+ communal network builds.
+He moved to the telecommunications industry in 2011 after working for ANZ and Craigs Investment Partners in various infrastructure project and programme management roles.